The 15 Best UK Christmas Markets in 2020

 The centrepiece of York’s Christmas market is Thor’s Tipi.
 This expansive tipi is constructed specially for the market and offers weary shoppers the chance to relax on a sheepskin rug bench in front of a log fire whilst savouring a mulled wine, creamy hot chocolate or craft beer.
 Thor’s Tipi is impossible to resist!

 The market is a short walk from York’s iconic sights such as York Minster, the medieval street The Shambles and the historic city walls.
+It is one of the best UK Christmas markets if you are looking for a historical setting.

 York Christmas Market Dates